sqlballs/MicrosoftFabricPre-Con/fabricoverview/03 - The Data Lakehouse.md

 *Load data with a Juypter Notebook*

-It is so incredibly easy to load data into a notebook using Microsoft Fabric.
+It is simple to load data into a notebook using Microsoft Fabric.
 Any table in your Lakehouse can easily be added to a new or existing notebook by simply clicking on the table, selecting Load Data, and then selecting Spark.
 This will add a PySpark command to your notebook loading the top 1000 rows into a data frame and displaying them.

 *Load data with an Apache Spark API*